vanus-labs/vanus-connect/connectors/source-aws-s3/README.md

 ## Quick Start

-This section shows how Amazon S3 Source converts S3 events to a CloudEvent.
+This section will show you how Amazon S3 Source converts S3 events to a CloudEvent.

 ### Prerequisites